-Working with Rice Paper
+Working With Rice Paper

 Rice paper wrappers can be tricky to work with, particularly if they are not prepared correctly.
 But, with a few tips, you’ll be wrapping and rolling in no time.

 The key to working with rice paper wrappers is to dip them in warm water just long enough to moisten them.
 (No more than 3-5 seconds.)
-The paper should still be slightly firm when you remove it from the water.
-Don’t worry, the paper will continue to absorb moisture as it sets, so dip it just long enough to make sure all parts of both sides hit the water.
+The paper should actually still be slightly firm when you remove it from the water.
+The paper will continue to absorb moisture as it sets, making it perfectly pliable for rolling.

-If you find that your wrappers are too soft when it comes time to wrap your roll, you probably dipped it too long.
-If you find that the wrappers aren’t pliable and willing to stick to themselves when you wrap your roll, you probably did not dip them for long enough.
+If you find that your wrappers are too soft when it comes time to wrap your roll, you probably dipped it for too long.
+If you find that the wrappers aren’t pliable and able to stick to themselves when you wrap your roll, you probably did not dip them for long enough.

 That’s not to say that you can’t get creative and use leftover meats and such to fill your spring rolls.
 But, you do want to make sure you include at least a few elements with a crunch, like carrot or cucumber matchsticks, bean sprouts, or lettuce.

 Fresh herbs are also a must for capturing the Vietnamese fresh spring roll flavor.
 You’ll be amazed what a few leaves of basil, mint, or cilantro can do to brighten the flavor of the rolls.

 The noodles act as a nice, light filler to the rolls, and make these rolls much more filling than you would expect from such a fresh and light dish.

-You want to layer your ingredients on the 1/3 of the rice paper closest to you.
+First, you want to layer your ingredients on the 1/3 of the rice paper closest to you.
 After layering your ingredients, you will begin to roll by picking up the edge closest to you and pulling it gently over the filling.

-For the shrimp and pork rolls, we like to add the shrimp over top of the lettuce after wrapping the roll one half rotation.
+For the shrimp and pork rolls, we like to add the shrimp over top of the lettuce side after wrapping the roll one half rotation.
 This gives the shrimp slices that nice and vibrant, pop-out-at-you, effect.